Nothing More: Musical style, influences and impact

 The band's lyrical content has been inspired by a wide variety of factors.
-Hawkin's personal life has been a large influence; the single "Jenny" is a song that was inspired by his aunt who struggles with schizophrenia and his sister Jenna who struggles with bipolar disorder.
-The band used the song, and respective music video, to help raise awareness and money for mental illness.
-"God Went North" is about the passing of his mother.
+Hawkins' personal life has been a large influence; the single "Jenny" is a song that was inspired by his aunt who struggles with schizophrenia, and his sister Jenna, who struggles with bipolar disorder.
+The band used the song, and respective music video to help raise awareness and money for mental illness.
+"God Went North" is about the passing of Hawkins' mother.
 They have found inspiration from a wide variety of influential writers and philosophers as well, from Carl Jung to C.S.
 Lewis.
 Hawkins explained that "Films have inspired a lot of our songwriting, obviously through the stories but also through how certain directors communicate emotions through visual media, and I think a lot of philosophers like Alan Watts for instance, who has been a big influence on our lyrics and how we view songwriting altogether which affects how we end up creating all of it."
 Nothing More has also listed Eckhart Tolle, Stanley Kubrick, Terrence Malick, and Dustin Kensrue as their influences.

 Mike Wengren, the drummer of the band Disturbed, cited Nothing More as one of his favorite newer hard rock bands, citing them as one of the examples against the "rock music is dead" argument.